Are you ashamed of feeling ashamed?

 Shame becomes toxic when we let it run our lives.

-Some people are so extreme when they know their friends are coming over.
+Using the same example of the house visit, some people become so extreme once they know their friends are coming over.
 They suddenly become a perfectionist.
 Everything has to be in a specific order for that one week.
 Their anxiety might skyrocket and cause them to lash out at their children for not putting back their things properly or their spouse for not helping them out.

 Usually, they aren’t like these.
 But when they are at risk of losing or hurting their self-image, they will do everything they can to hide their defects from others and protect their image.
 This is what I mean by toxic shame.

-Toxic shame doesn’t just lead to self-loathing, depression and suicide.
-For most of us, it shapes our thinking, controls our behaviors and affects our relationships with others.
+Toxic shame doesn’t just lead to low self-esteem, self-loathing, depression, and suicide.
+For most of us, it shapes our thinking, controls our behaviors, affects our relationships with others, and results in codependency.
 What’s underlying is a constant need to impress people.

 Regardless if you appear successful or not, shame can affect everyone and it is mostly developed in our childhood.
-Before we learn how to overcome our toxic shame, let’s understand the difference between shame, guilt, embarrassment, and humiliation.
+But before we learn how to overcome our toxic shame and what causes it, let’s understand the difference between shame, guilt, embarrassment, and humiliation.
 Most of us used these terms interchangeably, but they are rather different.

 In her book, I Thought It Was Just Me (But It Isn’t), shame researcher Dr. Brené Brown, defines shame as follows: